iocat/cs352/README.md

 than a blocking primitive mechanism.
 No mutex was used in the project, which is a bad convention.

+IMPORTANT NOTE: Don't read the code.
+It stinks!!!

 Refer to this Wiki page for more info: https://github.com/golang/go/wiki/MutexOrChannel